Fairfax, Virginia: Primary and secondary schools

-The school district for the city is Fairfax City Public Schools.
-The public schools in the City of Fairfax are owned by the city, but administered by the Fairfax County Public Schools (FCPS) system under contractual agreement with Fairfax County.
+The school division for the city is Fairfax City Public Schools.
+The public schools in the City of Fairfax are owned by the city but administered by the Fairfax County Public Schools (FCPS) system under contractual agreement with Fairfax County.
 This arrangement began to be in place in 1961.
-U.S. News & World Report often ranks Fairfax County schools among the best in the country.
-City of Fairfax schools are Fairfax High School, Lanier Middle School, Daniels Run Elementary School, Providence Elementary School, and Fairfax Academy.
+Fairfax schools include Fairfax High School, Katherine Johnson Middle School, formerly Lanier Middle School, Daniels Run Elementary School, Providence Elementary School, and Fairfax Academy.

-Schools within the city that are not owned by the city government include the Boyd School, Gesher Jewish Day School, Kellar School of Inova Kellar Center, Lee Highway KinderCare, Little Flock Christian School, Northern Virginia Christian Academy, Oak Valley Center, Paul VI Catholic High School (moved in 2020-2021), The Salvation Army University View Child Care Center, Saint Leo The Great School, Trinity Christian School, and Truro Preschool & Kindergarten.
+Schools within the city that are not owned by the city government include the Boyd School, Gesher Jewish Day School, Kellar School of Inova Kellar Center, Lee Highway KinderCare, Little Flock Christian School, Northern Virginia Christian Academy, Oak Valley Center, Paul VI Catholic High School (moved in 2020-2021), The Salvation Army's University View Child Care Center, Saint Leo The Great School, Trinity Christian School, and Truro Preschool and Kindergarten.

 Colleges and universities

-George Mason University, the largest university in the Commonwealth of Virginia, is located just to the south of the Fairfax city limits.
-Mason began as an extension of the University of Virginia in 1949 named the Northern Virginia University Center of the University of Virginia.
-The Town of Fairfax purchased 150 acre for the university in 1958, though the property remained within the county when the town became a city.
-After several name changes in 1972 the institution became George Mason University.
-Mason is most known for its programs in economics, law, creative writing, computer science, and business.
-In recent years, George Mason faculty have twice won the Nobel Prize in Economics.
+George Mason University, the largest university in Virginia, is located just south of Fairfax's city limits, with a small portion of the university grounds in the Fairfax city limits.

 The university enrolls 33,917 students, making it the largest university by head count in the Commonwealth of Virginia.
+The university was founded in 1949, and was initially an extension of the University of Virginia named the Northern Virginia University Center of the University of Virginia.
+Nine years after its founding, in 1958, the Town of Fairfax purchased 150 acre for the university, though the property remained within the county when the town became a city.
+In 1972, following several name changes, the institution became George Mason University.
+The university is most known for its programs in economics, law, creative writing, computer science, and business.
+George Mason University faculty have twice won the Nobel Prize in Economics.
+George Mason University economics professors James M. Buchanan and Vernon L. Smith won it in 1986 and 2002, respectively.

 Public libraries

-Fairfax County Public Library operates the City of Fairfax Regional Library in Fairfax.
+Fairfax County Public Library operates the Fairfax Regional Library in Fairfax.
 The library includes the Virginia Room, a collection of books, photographs, and manuscripts related to Fairfax County history, government, and genealogy.

-Sports

-Rugby League

-The Fairfax Eagles rugby league team plays in the American National Rugby League.